Charles Logue (builder)

 Charles Logue (1858–1919) was an Irish immigrant to the United States who founded the Charles Logue Building Company.
-It constructed dozens of churches in and around Boston, as well as Fenway Park.
+It constructed dozens of buildings in and around Boston, as well as Fenway Park.
+According to Boston historian Dennis Ryan, Charles Logue became major contractor in the Irish community, building Boston College's campus as well as churches for the Boston Archdiocese.
+Mayor Patrick Collins appointed Logue to the Schoolhouse Committee in 1904, citing the need for a practical builder, and Mayor John "Honey Fitz" Fitzgerald, President John F. Kennedy's grandfather, relied on Logue to build a "busier, better Boston."He also worked on tenement commission and served as Schoolhouse Commissioner for the City of Boston.
 It was "one of the top building firms in Boston and [Logue] was the man behind some of the city’s premier construction projects."

-Logue was born in Derry, Ireland, and died while inspecting the roof of St. Mary's Church in Dedham, Massachusetts.
+Logue was born in Limavady, Ireland, and died while inspecting the roof of St. Mary's Church in Dedham, Massachusetts.